Customer onboarding guide for 2023 (+6 best practices and examples)

 - On-site or virtual training

-- VIP customer service access for a customer's first month with the company
+- VIP customer service access for the first month

-- Access to help from other customers via a community forum
+- Access to a community forum where new buyers can get help from other customers

 1. Decide who will own the onboarding process

 There are many components to a complete onboarding process.
 Responsibilities might include:

 - Designing and writing content

 In smaller organizations or companies with simple products, a single person may be able to handle all the onboarding tasks.
 But in big organizations or companies where products require training, large teams devoted to customer success are the norm.

 At Zendesk, our customer success team handles customer onboarding.
 Success professionals are part support, part account management, and part sales.

 “Success members accompany the customer on their journey and stick around for the entire lifecycle,” explains Delores Cooper, associate manager of scaled customer success at Zendesk.
 “We’re here to provide recommendations for how Zendesk products can best align with our customers’ short-term needs and long-term goals.”

 Once you’ve identified who’s responsible for onboarding, work with those team members to determine your goals for the program.
 Setting objectives will help you clarify where you should direct your efforts.